Last Updated on November 8, 2022

 1. Wake Up And Compliment Yourself

 Whatever the day brought, no matter how bad it was, I always get out of bed smiling.
 When I look in the mirror, I always find something nice to say to myself.
 Yes, it sounds shady, but this experience helped me accept who I am.
-We all have flaws, but the problem is that we complain about them like I did.
+We all have flaws, but the problem is that we complain about them as I did.
 Giving yourself a compliment, on the other hand, is the first step toward self-acceptance.

 2. Took Good Care Of Myself